paulgnz/doge_trader_supremebeme/README.md

 python ./twitter_get_followers.py
 ```

-The script will check how many followers you have gained or lost since last check, then call the `dex_buy_doge_limit.py` script with the arguments `(order_side, amount)`
+The script will check how many followers you have gained or lost since last check, then call the `dex_buy_doge_market.py` script with the arguments `(order_side, amount)`

-You can buy or sell XDOGE manually using the dex_buy_doge_limit script manually...
+You can buy or sell XDOGE manually using the dex_buy_doge_market script manually...

 This will buy 1 XMD worth of DOGE

 ```
-python ./dex_buy_doge_limit.py buy 1
+python ./dex_buy_doge_market.py buy 1
 ```
 and this will sell 1 XMD worth of DOGE

 ```
-python ./dex_buy_doge_limit.py sell 1
+python ./dex_buy_doge_market.py sell 1
 ```